gohugoio/hugo/content/content/types.md

 *Remember, all of the following are optional:*

 ### Create Type Directory
-Create a directory with the name of the type in layouts.
-Type is always singular.  *Eg /layouts/post*.
+Create a directory with the name of the type in `layouts`.
+Type is always singular.  *E.g. `/layouts/post`*.

 ### Create single template
-Create a file called single.html inside your directory. *Eg /layouts/post/single.html*.
+Create a file called `single.html` inside your directory. *E.g. `/layouts/post/single.html`*.

 ### Create list template
-Create a file called list.html inside your directory. *Eg /layouts/post/list.html*.
+Create a file called `list.html` inside your directory. *E.g. `/layouts/post/list.html`*.

 ### Create views
-Many sites support rendering content in a few different ways, for instance a single page view and a summary view to be used when displaying a list of contents on a single page.
+Many sites support rendering content in a few different ways, for instance, a single page view and a summary view to be used when displaying a list of contents on a single page.
 Hugo makes no assumptions here about how you want to display your content, and will support as many different views of a content type as your site requires.
-All that is required for these additional views is that a template exists in each layout/type directory with the same name.
+All that is required for these additional views is that a template exists in each layouts/`TYPE` directory with the same name.

 ### Create a corresponding archetype

-Create a file called `type`.md in the /archetypes directory *Eg /archetypes/post.md*.
+Create a file called <code><em>type</em>.md</code> in the `/archetypes` directory. *E.g. `/archetypes/post.md`*.

-More details about archetypes can be found at the [archetypes docs](/content/archetypes)
+More details about archetypes can be found at the [archetypes docs](/content/archetypes).